IanMarteens/Austra/README.md

 A PDF manual, covering mainly the language, is available [here](https://marteens.com/austra/austra.pdf).
 An online help version of the same manual is [also available](https://marteens.com/austra/).

 We have plans to create a full online help for Visual Studio using Sandcastle in the near future.

+## Next steps

+This project is still in a very early state of development.
+Most compelling needs are, not necessarily in that order:

+* Adding a `seq` class for doing calculations that, right now, are only possible when using vectors... and consuming space.
+* The parser should use a more flexible way to match arguments versus parameters.
+Right now, it is a very ad hoc algorithm, full of special cases.
+* The lexical scanner should be rewritten.
+I'm sure there's a lot of index checking going on in the dark.
+But I cannot use spans, or pointers, or managed references, or whatever as long as the scanner is programmed as an iterator.
+* A reasonably good desktop application is needed.
+* Both the REPL and any desktop app, should have control on formatting output and sending it to external files (Excel, JSON, CSV).
+It could be interesting formatting some kind of outputs to C# format.

+The library, of course, must be also expanded:

+* More matrix decompositions are crucial.
+* Complex matrices.
+* More transforms.
+* A good simplex implementation could be nice.
+* We'll probably need to add support for 64 bits integers.
+* Optional task-based concurrency for big matrices and vectors.

+Any suggestions would be welcomed...